psavine42/pytorchart/README.md

 The idea is to provide a declarative way to generate meters and loggers with a clean api.
 But isn'y pytorch all about nondeclarative style?
 Well I find the imperative pythonic expirience useful for stuff where I need to expirement, not for the stuff that I know and just need to make go.

+Or maybe it would be good to just have some common debugging things, and have a way to build plots like [mutual information loss](https://arxiv.org/pdf/1703.00810) readily available.
 Anyway, the meters and loggers are contained in a single object, which is updated by dictionaries of values.

 ### Considerations